diggingforfire/TCBuildMonitor/README.md

 | blink     		| No 			| false 		    	| When set to true, the name of the build breaker will blink
 | sad     			| No 			| false 		    	| When set to true, a sad trombone announces when the build gets broken

 Disclaimer: the auth token can be decoded to reveal the username and password of your TeamCity account.
-Do not use on a public site without https.
+Do not host as a public site without https.
 After entering the URL, the auth token is removed from the query string.
 Handle with care.

 Example url: